mwanji/humpty/README.md

 The pipeline works differently when an entire bundle is requested, as opposed to a single asset.
 Exactly how differently depends on what processors are running in your pipeline.
 Here are a few examples:

 * a compiler might produce a source map for a single asset, but not for a bundle
+* a minifier might run only for bundles
-* a minifier or linter might not run for a single asset
+* a linter might run only for single assets

 ### Prepare for Production